RFD 116

 An important note about this category is this may not always be information that we commonly describe as actionable.
 This information may be very useful and important to solving problems, or it may not.
 But the point of this category is really that there will be certain metrics that our customers expect to exist, just because.
 Items in this category will hopefully generally overlap with others.

 These expectations are generally around metrics.
-See Expectations Based on Existing Products for more detailed examples and comparisons of what exists between platforms.
+See [sec-expect] for more detailed examples and comparisons of what exists between platforms.

 Core Requirements